1. When is coverage afforded under the current policy?

 9. How do I get my insurance card?

-- Employees traveling individually for university business should complete the International Emergency Insurance Registration form and submit to the Office of Risk Management two (2) weeks prior to travel.
+- Employees traveling individually for university business should complete the International Emergency Insurance Registration form and submit to Operational Risk Management two (2) weeks prior to travel.

 - Student travelers, and faculty/staff accompanying the students, will receive the insurance coverage documents through the Global Education’s Office travel registration system.

-- Faculty and Staff traveling on business or with an education abroad program: Please complete the Declaration of Insurance Coverage Request and submit to the Office of Risk Management at least two (2) weeks prior to your scheduled appointment.
+- Faculty and Staff traveling on business or with an education abroad program: Please complete the Declaration of Insurance Coverage Request and submit to Operational Risk Management at least two (2) weeks prior to your scheduled appointment.
 ORM will process the request and provide the document needed to accompany the visa application.

 - Students traveling on education abroad programs (including external program): The Global Education Office (GEO) will provide the Declaration of Coverage document for your visa application appointment.
 If you have not already been provided this document, please submit the Student Declaration of Insurance Coverage Request or contact GEO at firstname.lastname@example.org.